Descending. 16th May 2022

 Me - "Lyrics, also the complexity, but mainly attitude. and Maynard - the singer - he is the voice of my shadow.
 I very much appreciated his expression of anger, disgust and rage!

-He - "So it's a way of putting to music things you would like to express"?
+He asks if it is a way of putting to music things I would like to express"?

 Me - "No, things I was experiencing, putting them safe in the bottle.
 It's not the time to let that Genie out.
 Tool's music connects me to myself.
 There is a similar sensibility, that you can't tell which way, it's not ambivalence but polyvalent, there is a trickster energy, a joker energy.
 But clear in its own way."